 Do I really need therapy?
 I can usually handle my problems.

 Everyone goes through challenging situations in life.
 You’ve probably successfully navigated through many difficulties, but there’s nothing wrong with seeking out extra support when you need it.
 In fact, therapy is for people who have enough self-awareness to realize they need a helping hand.
 This is something to be admired.
 You are taking responsibility by accepting where you are in life and committing to change the situation by seeking therapy.
-Therapy provides long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.
+Research shows that therapy provides long-lasting benefits and support.
+It can give you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.

 How can therapy help me?

 Psychotherapy has many benefits.
 Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
 Many people also find counselors to be a tremendous asset in managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
 Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 - Gain a better understanding of yourself, your goals, and your values